SlipAlert - helping to reduce slip accidents

 C7) What about roughness measurements?

-The roughness of the surface certainly has an effect on friction in both the wet and dry states.
+The overall roughness of the surface certainly has an effect on friction in both the wet and dry states.
 If one really understands the way that it does so, particularly in the partially lubricated wet situation, it will become apparent that measurements of roughness are not likely to lead directly to the slip resistance of the surface or be such that one could reliably make specific judgements about the surface using that data alone.

 When the concept of the hydrodynamic film was first put forward, the measurement of roughness seemed a logical step forward that might assist in the measurement of slip resistance.
 However, if one goes back to first principles and starts manipulating the mathematical equation that relates to lubrication and at the same time considers how friction is itself developed, one begins to realise that although a roughness measurement of the surface might give a not unreasonable indication of the wet slip resistance, equally it might give a totally incorrect indication.
 Dr Malcolm Bailey has tested several hundred surfaces and found this to be true.
 The latest version of the UK Slip Resistance Group Guidelines gives the clear warning: